rollup/rollup/docs/plugin-development/index.md

 console.log(__synthetic);
 ```

 When used as an entry point, only explicit exports will be exposed.
 The synthetic fallback export, i.e. `__synthetic` in the example, will not be exposed for string values of `syntheticNamedExports`.
-However if the value is `true`, the default export will be exposed.
+However, if the value is `true`, the default export will be exposed.
 This is the only notable difference between `syntheticNamedExports: true` and `syntheticNamedExports: 'default'`.

 ## Inter-plugin communication